When a law firm evaluates your resume and [hopefully] interviews you they are only concerned with three things.

-- If you seem head-strong and start talking about how "you are willing to work hard for the right compensation", then they will likely not be interested.
+- They will likely not be interested if you seem headstrong and start talking about how you are willing to work hard for the proper compensation.

-Playing by the rules of the employer means many different things, but all employers are asking (1) can you be controlled, (2) will you follow, and (3) will you do what is required.
+Playing by the rules of the employer means many different things, but all employers are asking are (1) can you be controlled, (2) will you follow, and (3) will you do what is required?

-One of the most common sights in the legal world is the young male attorney who has gone to great schools, done well and received lots of accolades for his impressive accomplishments his entire life.
+One of the most common sights in the legal world is the young male attorney who has gone to great schools, done well, and received many accolades for his impressive accomplishments.
 These people go into law firms with high expectations for themselves and beliefs about the need for immediate advancement.
 I speak with people like this all the time.